hyp3rd/hypercache/README.md

 #### Hinted Handoff

 When a replica is unreachable during a write, a hint (deferred write) is enqueued locally keyed by the target node ID.
 Hints have a TTL (`WithDistHintTTL`) and are replayed on an interval (`WithDistHintReplayInterval`).
-Limits can be applied per node (`WithDistHintMaxPerNode`).
-Expired hints are dropped; delivered hints increment replay counters.
-Metrics exposed via the management endpoint allow monitoring queued, replayed, expired, and dropped hints.
+Limits can be applied per node (`WithDistHintMaxPerNode`) as well as globally across all nodes (`WithDistHintMaxTotal` total entries, `WithDistHintMaxBytes` approximate bytes).
+Expired hints are dropped; delivered hints increment replay counters; globally capped drops increment a separate metric.
+Metrics exposed via the management endpoint allow monitoring queued, replayed, expired, dropped (transport errors), and globally dropped hints along with current approximate queued bytes.

 Test helper methods for forcing a replay cycle (`StartHintReplayForTest`, `ReplayHintsForTest`, `HintedQueueSize`) are compiled only under the `test` build tag to keep production binaries clean.